 ARTICLE 4 – MEMBERSHIP

-Section 3 Any member, in good standing, may resign without a congregational vote.
-A member not responding to discipline or not having contact with the church for a period of time will have his/her name recommended by the leadership board for termination from membership by a majority vote of the church.
+Section 3: Any member, not in the process of discipline in accordance with Matthew 18:15-20 and Galatians 6:1-5, may resign without a congregational vote.
+A member not responding to discipline in accordance with Matthew 18:15-20 and Galatians 6:1-5 or not regularly involved in the life of the church will, upon recommendation from the council of elders, be removed from membership by a majority vote of the church.

-ARTICLE 5 – OFFICERS, COMMITTEES, AND STAFF
+ARTICLE 5 – OFFICERS, MINISTRY TEAMS AND STAFF

-Section 3 Any officer, except senior and associate pastor, must have been a member of the church for at least one year.
-Officers’ lives must demonstrate spiritual maturity and agreement with the Constitution, Covenant and Statement of Faith.
-In addition, pastors’ lives must be characterized by the qualifications of 1Timothy 3:1-7 and Titus 1:6-9.
-Deacons’ lives must be characterized by the qualifications of 1Timothy 3:8-13 and Acts 6:1-6.
+Section 3: All officers, except pastors, must have been a member of the church for at least one year.
+Officers’ lives must demonstrate spiritual maturity and agreement with the Constitution, the Covenant and the Statement of Faith.
+In addition, elders must be men whose lives are characterized by the qualifications of 1 Timothy 3:1-7 and Titus 1:6-9.
+Deacons’ lives must be characterized by the qualifications of 1 Timothy 3:8-12.
 An office will remain vacant if there are no qualified candidates.

 ARTICLE 6 – DUTIES